‘The past lies like a nightmare upon the present’ Karl Marx

 Someone, somewhere, suggested that a novel should only have twelve named characters.
 Well, I broke that rule in the first few pages.
 Particularly as these were real people, I felt that even the passing milkman deserved to be named and commemorated and maybe some readers will enjoy finding a relative in these pages.
 Most of the characters are ordinary people, people who experienced emotions that we would recognise: the troubled daughter, the grieving mother, the tenacious fishermen and their anxious wives, the reluctant soldier, the traumatised engineer, the gauche suitor, the young people on the brink of adulthood, the shopkeepers and the servants.
 Then, ‘above stairs’ you will come across the lady of the manor and her aristocratic guests, the gentleman’s wife who is trying to maintain an illusion of affluence, her alcoholic husband and other members of the respectable middle-classes.
 Readers will also encounter more well known people: the Prime Minister Herbert Asquith, three impassioned suffragettes, Elsie Howey, Vera Wentworth and Jessie Kenney; the careful reader may even spot a cameo appearance by the crime writer Agatha Christie.

 It is not just the characters who are rooted in reality.
 The narrative is woven around actual incidents.
 Authentic events, such as the shipwreck and the suffragettes’ campaign, sit alongside based-on-fact tales of Leonard’s courtship of Annie in the tea-shop, Rosie failing to find her way home and Eadie’s unofficial adoption.
 Some chapters required me to be more inventive.
-In sections where there was greater scope for my imagination, I tried to create believable scenarios, crafting circumstances that fitted comfortably with my knowledge of the characters involved.
+In sections where there was greater scope for my imagination, I tried to craft circumstances that fitted comfortably with my knowledge of the characters involved.

 The characters take centre-stage but the landscape through which they walk and the streets they inhabit, form an integral part of the book.
 With the exception of the Western Front, I made frequent visits to the locations that feature and it was very important to me that these should be described accurately and with an amount of detail that would allow the reader to accompany the characters on their journey.
 You will travel with them through the lanes of Clovelly, Bucks Mills and Peppercombe; escape with them to the towns of Bideford and Torquay.
 You will join them on a battlefield, in a courtroom, in a workhouse and on the hazardous waves.